SAFC injury news: Simms, Ballard, Cirkin Huggins, Stewart and Michut latest

-Sunderland AFC injury news: Ellis Simms, Luke O'Nien, Bailey Wright, Dennis Cirkin, Ross Stewart and Edouard Michut latest
+Sunderland AFC injury news: Ellis Simms, Bailey Wright, Dennis Cirkin, Ross Stewart, Luke O'Nien and Edouard Michut latest

-Sunderland face Watford in the Championship this weekend – but what is the latest injury and suspension news?

-Sunderland have equipped themselves well since promotion from League One, winning four times, drawing twice and losing three times during their opening eight games.
+Sunderland have equipped themselves well since promotion from League One, winning four times, drawing thrice and losing three times during their opening eight games.

-The Black Cats were last in action against Reading away from home, winning 3-0 and scoring some superb goals.
+The Black Cats were last in action against Watford at Vicarage Road, drawing 2-2 in a memorable afternoon.

 Here, we take you through the situation surrounding injuries in Tony Mowbray’s squad: